Koester’s key to success: Make simple changes that matter

 Despite feeling fine, she needed help.
 First, she connected with diabetes nurse educator Angela Larson, MSN, RN, and dietitian Martha Trenkamp, RDN, CDE.
 Simple changes yielded big effects.
 Eat healthier and get exercise.
 She lost 32 pounds in four months and improved her blood sugars from 8.7 to 6.6.

 Tools she and thousands of others access through interactive group sessions, a consultation with a diabetes nurse educator and a registered dietitian, make up Carle’s Diabetes Education Program.
 Check with your health insurance provider about your coverage for diabetes care and education.

-Carle offers numerous resources for diabetes education, including the community diabetes event Type 1, Type 2, Type You on April 16.
+Carle offers numerous resources for diabetes education, including the annual community diabetes event Type 1, Type 2, Type You.
 The event is free and open to anyone, regardless of where they receive care.
-RSVP at (217) 365-2853.
 This event made possible by Carle Center for Philanthropy.